Nadal rolls to win US Open, 16th major title

 In the top half, where Nadal was situated, he dodged playing No. 3 Federer, who lost to No. 24 seed Juan Martin del Potro in the quarterfinals.
 Nadal didn't face an opponent in the top 20 in his run to the title.

 The bottom half of the draw created an opportunity early for the likes of Anderson, ranked No. 32, to reach a grand slam final for the first time.
-No. 8 seed Jo-Wilfried Tsonga lost in the first round.
-Alexander Zverev, seeded fourth, got bounced in the second.
+No. 8 seed Jo-Wilfried Tsonga and Alexander Zverev, seeded fourth, got bounced in the second round.
 No. 5 seed Marin Cilic was gone after the third.
 Anderson defeated No. 17 seed Sam Querrey in the quarterfinals and No. 12 seed Pablo Carreno Busta in the semifinals.

 Earlier this year, Anderson missed the Australian Open because of a hip injury and was forced to retire during his fourth-round match at Roland Garros because of a left thigh injury.